Frequently Asked Questions

 Does the program require any standardized test?

 Official GRE scores are required.
 These scores must be sent directly to CASPA.
 Chatham's MPAS GRE ID number is 3879.
-We do not use a cutoff or minimum GRE score, however we do consider a combined score of 305 and an analytical writing score of 4.0 or higher as a strength in the holistic review.
+We do not use a cutoff or minimum GRE score.
+Our average combined score (quantitative and verbal) range is 305 - 310, and average analytical writing score range is 4.0 - 4.5.
+However, applicants should achieve a score of 290 or higher on the combined quantitative and verbal sections, and a score of 3.5 or higher on the analytical writing section.
 Submitted GRE scores must be from GRE tests taken within 3 years of the application date.

 Is healthcare experience required for admission to the program?